-If I’ve Been Treated, Why Can’t I Get a Better OfferCoronary artery disease is a progressive type of disease, so you’re never really “cured” even if you had stents or bypass surgery.
-Whether you’ve had a heart attack or not, the extent of your disease (i.e. the more coronary arteries involved and the % of blockage in each artery prior to treatment) and how well you’ve done since treatment will be a big determining factor regarding the rate for which you’ll qualify.
+If I’ve Been Treated, Why Can’t I Get a Better Offer?Coronary artery disease is a progressive type of disease, so you’re never really “cured,” even if you had stents or bypass surgery.
+Whether you’ve had a heart attack or not, the extent of your disease (i.e. the more coronary arteries involved and the percentage of blockage in each artery prior to treatment) and how well you’ve done since treatment will be a big determining factor regarding the rate for which you’ll qualify.
 Having no heart attack prior to the discovery of your CAD is better than having a heart attack.
-1 stent being placed is better than 2 stents, 2 stents is better than 3 stents, etc. A double bypass is better than a triple bypass, a triple is better than a quadruple, etc. If the cardiac catheterization report from your CAD incident showed that you had other blockages that were not large enough to require treatment at that time, this could be another issue which could result in a higher than expected rate being offered.
+One stent being placed is better than two stents, two stents is better than three stents, etc. A double bypass is better than a triple bypass, a triple is better than a quadruple, etc. If the cardiac catheterization report from your CAD incident showed that you had other blockages that were not large enough to require treatment at that time, this could be another issue which could result in a higher than expected rate being offered.
 Even if the blood is flowing smoothly through your coronary arteries now, this does not mean it will continue to do so in the future.
 After I had a cardiac catheterization prior to my aortic valve replacement, my cardiologist told me it can take about 10 years for completely clean coronary arteries to build up enough plaque to cause a potential problem.
-If you had a heart attack, stents, bypass surgery or any coronary artery disease diagnosis and don’t change your diet, don’t start exercising, don’t lose weight or don’t stop smoking, there’s a high likelihood that you’ll have another cardiac issue which could kill you.
+If you had a heart attack, stents, bypass surgery, or any coronary artery disease diagnosis and don’t change your diet, don’t start exercising, don’t lose weight, or don’t stop smoking, it’s highly likely that you’ll have another cardiac issue that could kill you.
 Even if you do everything your cardiologist tells you to, you could still have another incident.
 This is why life insurance companies usually charge more to people with coronary artery disease.
 CLICK HERE TO GET ACCURATE STENT(S) OR BYPASS QUOTE

 Case Studies- Getting Life Insurance with Coronary Artery Disease

-Shopping CAD cases is not easy, especially when only relying only the answers to questions that you provide.
+Shopping CAD cases is not easy, especially when only relying on the answers to questions that you provide.

-Things like which vessels were bypassed or stented, what was the percentage of blockage in your vessels prior to intervention, what’s your current ejection fraction, etc.
+These details could be things like which vessels were bypassed or stented, what the percentage of blockage in your vessels was prior to intervention, what your current ejection fraction is, etc.